MelvinMallari/computer-science-notes/distributed-systems.md

   * New code can read the unique Field Tag Number and know what that is
   * New fields must NOT be required, must be optional or have a default value.
 Otherwise checks fail old data immediately.
   * Can only remove fields that are optional.
 Also once removed, cannot reuse removed field's tag number.

+### Merits of Schemas
+* Can be much more compact thant "binary JSON" variants since they can ommit field names from encoded data
+* Schema valuable form of documentation.
+Must remain up to date since it's real code
+* Must check backward/forward comptability before code pushes
+* Type checking at compile time

+## MODES OF DATA FLOW

+### Dataflow through Databases
+* Backward/forward compatibility important bc old code might read new code and vice veersa
+* Must be careful that old code doesn't accidentally update data with new fields without the new fields.

+### Dataflow Through Services: REST and RPC
+* Simple model is that you have a server and client.
+However a server can be a client to another server.
+* This is has been called a Service Oriented Architecture or Microservices architecture.
+* In this type of architecture services can be worked on independently, again touching backward / forward compatibility
+* Each service is owned by one team and should be able to update frequently without consulting other services.

+**Web Services**
+* When HTTP is used as the protocol for talking to the service.
+Misnomer as it can be in other contexts outside of web. e.g.:
+  * Client on mobile or web app makes an ajax request to service over the internet
+  * Service makes a request to another as part of an organization's microservice architecture
+  * Services makes request to another third party service
+* REST: not a protocol, but rather a design philosophy built on the principles of HTTP
+  * simple data formats
+  * URL for identifying resources
+  * uses HTTP features for cache control, authentication and content type negotiation
+* SOAP: an XML based protocol for making network API requests.
+  * Commonly used over HTTP, although it aims to be independent from HTTP and avoids most HTTP features.
+  * comes with its own standards
+  * Generally more complex, sometimes interoperability issues with other vendor's implementations, used by big enterprise companies.

+**(Remote Procedure Calls) RPCs**
+* Circa 1970s.
+The RPC model attempts to make calling a remote network service look like calling a method or function
+  * local functions are predictable and succeed or fail depending on parameters under your control. network requests are not.